AndrewSLentz/CustomizedPublishTheme/README.md

 ### customized templates:

-homepage template (about), join page template, directory (created, also add link to faq in "content") , faq (created).
+homepage template (about), join page template, directory (created, also add link to faq in "content") , faq (created, be sure to change nation name in last paragraph; two places).

 ### customized settings: